hhuwpf/iTFM/README.md

 --------------------------------------------------------------------------
 **2. The Algorithms**

-The iTFM algorithms are described in Wu et al. [2020].
+The iTFM algorithms are described in Wu et al. [2022].
 The Java codes that implement the iTFM as well as several existing algorithms are provided.
 The original paper should be cited appropriately whenever iTFM is used.
+Citation:
+Wu, P., Liu, J., Han, X., Feng, M., Fei, J., & Shen, X. (2022).
+An improved triangular form-based multiple flow direction algorithm for determining the nonuniform flow domain over grid networks.
+Water Resources Research, 58, e2021WR031706. https://doi.org/10.1029/2021WR031706

 --------------------------------------------------------------------------
 **3. File Description**